MatchuPitchu/github-actions-summary/02_github-actions.md

     # ...
 ```

-#### Example Docker Action
+### Example Docker Action

-- is similar to JavaScript action: look at example in specific GitHub practice repository
+- is similar to custom JavaScript action: look at example in specific GitHub practice repository

 ## Examples of Basic Workflows